Silow9/An-intelligent-scoring-system-for-handwritten-reports-based-on-deep-learning/README.md

 already transferred interference model and orignal trained model is attached in the main branch

-# Licences claims have not been finished .
+# Licence claims have not been finished .
 If there is any question for copyright please contact me.